 Analysis of results and reflection: This recommendation is certainly worthy of consideration and we look forward to working toward this going forward.
+The fund at BGCF has been helpful to receive Neighborhood Development Funds (NDF) from LFUCG that must be placed at 501(c)(3) entity.

-3. K. Develop cost benefit analysis of fencing entire Arboretum or fencing portion of Arboretum and make recommendation on which would have higher return on investment

-3. K. 1.
-Review swipe card systems to allow members/neighbors to access through fence in neighborhoods surrounding Arboretum
+- 3. K. Develop cost benefit analysis of fencing entire Arboretum or fencing portion of Arboretum and make recommendation on which would have higher return on investment - 3.
+K. 1.
+Review swipe card systems to allow members/neighbors to access through fence in neighborhoods surrounding Arboretum make recommendations regarding family visitations

 3. K. 2.
-Review how Flight 5191 Memorial access would be impacted with fencing and make recommendations regarding family visitations
+Review how Flight 5191 Memorial access would be impacted with fencing and